le0booba/Area-Links-extension/README.md

 *   **Problem:** The `Alt + Z` shortcut doesn't work.
     *   **Solution 1:** The shortcut will not work on special Chrome pages (like `chrome://extensions`, the New Tab Page) or the Chrome Web Store.
 This is a security feature of Chrome.
 Try it on a regular website.
     *   **Solution 2:** Another extension might be using the same shortcut.
-You can change the shortcut for Area Link Opener by navigating to `chrome://extensions/shortcuts`.
+You can change the shortcut for Area Links by navigating to `chrome://extensions/shortcuts`.

 *   **Problem:** Some links in my selection are not opening.
     *   **Solution 1:** Check your settings.
 The link might be from an excluded domain, a duplicate from your recent history (if enabled), or you may have hit the "Maximum Tabs" limit.